yumeng5/CatE/README.md

 You can use any tool to pre-process the corpus (e.g. tokenization, lowercasing).
 If you do not have a specific idea, you can use our provided [preprocessing tool](preprocess).
 Simply add your corpus directory to [`auto_phrase.sh`](/preprocess/auto_phrase.sh#L16) and run it.
 The script assumes that the raw corpus is named `text.txt`, and will generate a phrase-segmented, lowercased corpus named `phrase_text.txt` under the same directory.

-## Hyperparameters
+## Command Line Arguments

-Invoke the command without arguments for a list of hyperparameters and their meanings:
+Invoke the command without arguments for a list of parameters and their meanings:
 ```
 $ ./src/cate
 Parameters: